psrini0389/Udacity_DEND/README.md

 #### Implementing Data Warehouses in AWS
 	1. Understand the Redshift architecture
 	2. Run an ETL processs to extract data from S3 into Redshift
-	3. Setup AWS infrastructure using Infrastructure as Code (IaC()
+	3. Setup AWS infrastructure using Infrastructure as Code (IaC)
 	4. Use dist and sort key to optimize a table

 ### Course 3: Data Lakes with Spark
 #### The Power of Spark
-	1. Understnd the power of spark in the big data world and when not to use Spark
+	1. Understand the power of spark in the big data world and when not to use Spark
 #### Data Wrangling with Spark
 	1. Manipulate data with SparkSQL and Dataframes
 	2. Use Spark in ETL